 On the Marketplace, you’ll receive 70% of the selling price of your image.

 Yes!
 All of your submitted photos would be non-exclusive, and you’re totally free to re-sell them under other non-exclusive licenses.

 Multiple Subscribers can also download your non-exclusive photo(s) from the Dashboard and Marketplace, so you’ll have the potential to be published and/or paid* more than once.
 There’s no additional work on your part for that.
 Your work will stay in our library to be used numerous times.

 *If your post was discovered on the Dashboard, you will only be paid if a Subscriber uses your post for certain purposes, excluding social media and editorial.

 Has someone published my photo or video yet?

-We’ll be sure to let you know via email.
+We try our hardest to let you know via email.
 Don’t worry if your photo isn’t picked up immediately — it’ll remain in our library to find a perfect match in the future.

 When do I have to download Venmo?

-Who will buy my photo or video?
+Who will publish my photo or video?